pandastrail/gio-data-pro/docs/cv/index.md

 I left those conversations feeling armored, carrying a toolbox of thinking I could apply anywhere.
 I felt tiny in the scale of GE… but solid in my growing ability to navigate it.

-On my final year at GE Aviation (how it was called around 2009, now it is GE Aerospace) I rememeber standing on a gigantic aircraft engines repair shop floor in Cardiff, Wales (it was my first time in Europe), were I realized how far I've gone, in only five years.
+On my final year at GE Aviation (how it was called around 2009, now it is GE Aerospace) I rememeber standing on a gigantic aircraft engines repair shop floor in Cardiff, Wales (it was my first time in Europe), were I realized how far I've gone, after only a few years.
 The room was filled with engines and technicians and the hum of global engineering.

 I looked around and thought:
 “How did I get here… and how far can I go?”